solana-labs/solana/README.md

 ```

 ### Starting a local testnet
-Start your testnet locally, instructions are in the [online docs](https://docs.solana.com/cluster/bench-tps).
+Start your own testnet locally, instructions are in the [online docs](https://docs.solana.com/cluster/bench-tps).

 ### Accessing the remote development cluster
 * `devnet` - stable public cluster for development accessible via